ThomasStolt/IoT-Workshop-for-Students-DYT-CA-Technologies/README.md

 <pre>
 .
+├── fonts
+│   these fonts are used in the presentation(s)
+│   └── CA_Sans_FINAL
+│       this is a proprietary font, please don't use without permission │       ├── CA Sans OpenType
+│       └── CA Sans TrueType
+├── images
+│   some images that are used in README.md's
-├── Presentations
+├── presentations
-│   This is the main presentation that we use to walk through the workshop.
+│   this is the presentation we use for the walkthrough at the workshop ├── src
-├── src
-│   Here is the src code, all the scripts that are needed.
+│   here are the scripts that we use during the workshop └── tools
-└── Software
-    ├── ESPlorer
-    │   ├── lib
+    some tools and software that is useful/needed for this workshop ├── ESPlorer
+    │   a good IDE for the ESP controllers, allows a more comfortable way of coding │   ├── lib
     │   ├── _lua
     │   └── _micropython